Skip to main content

 Why undertake research involving animals?

 Many major medical breakthroughs have come from scientific work involving animals that share genes with humans and therefore are good models of human diseases.
-Animal models are usually the only option for researching treatments to ensure they are safe before progressing to clinical trials, conducted elsewhere, in humans.
+Animal models can be the only option for researching treatments to ensure they are safe before progressing to clinical trials in humans.
+In many cases it is a legal requirement to carry out such evaluation prior to clinical trials.

-The use of animals can help us understand how different parts of the body work – knowledge which can eventually be applied to humans and the discovery and development of medical treatments for various conditions such as Alzheimer’s, cataract, cancer, stroke, diabetes and more.
+The use of animals can also help us understand how different parts of the body work.
+This knowledge can eventually be applied to humans, and the discovery and development of medical treatments for various conditions such as Alzheimer’s, cataract, cancer, stroke, and diabetes, as well as the development of monoclonal antibodies, which are key to targeted drug therapies.

 Animal research is also usually the last and only option for ensuring treatments are safe before progressing to clinical trials in humans and, in many cases, it is a legal requirement to carry out such evaluation.

 Not all animal research is focussed on benefits for human beings.
 Some research may help us understand more about the animals themselves or how animals are affected by human activities.
-Its purpose may be to understand more about how animals develop skills such as communication, or it may contribute to conservation work, for example.
+Animals also require effective and safe treatments for health conditions (e.g. pain management, neurological disorders, cardiovascular diseases), many similar to humans.
+Alternatively, its purpose may be to understand more about how animals develop skills such as communication, or it may contribute to conservation work, for example.

 Back to top